Uma-Aditya/shopsmart-your-digital-grocery-store-experience/README.md

 # 🛒 shopsmart-your-digital-grocery-store-experience

-Shopez is a full-stack E-Commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+shopsmart-your-digital-grocery-store-experience is a full-stack E-Commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This project includes both user and admin dashboards, product listing, cart functionality, and order management.

 ---